csoltenborn/GoogleTestAdapter/Documentation/Overview.md

 #### Features

 * Linear and parallel test execution
-* Full support for parameterized tests
-* Test discovery using a custom regex (if needed)
 * Traits support by means of custom C++ macros and/or trait assignment by regexes
+* Full support of parameterized tests
 * Full support of all Google Test command line options, including test shuffling and test repetition
+* Identification of crashed tests
 * Test output can be piped to test console
-* Identification of crashed tests
 * Execution of parameterized batch files for test setup/teardown
+* Test discovery using a custom regex (if needed)

 #### History